Waste Oil Filter versus Centrifuge

 Using Filters for Waste Oil Recycling

-Filtration is not suitable for large scale processing of used engine oil.
-This is due to the ongoing cost of labor and material involved.
+Filtration is not suitable for large scale processing of used engine oil due to the ongoing cost of labor and material involved.

-Consider a commercial used oil collector who wants to process 10,000 gallons per day.
-Their collection consists of WVO, UCO, Waste Oil and any other used oil.
+Consider a large-scale used oil collector who wants to process 10,000 gallons per day.
+Their collection consists of WVO, UCO, Waste Oil, and any other used oil.

-The first step involves heating and settling to remove most free water.
-This requires significant tank volume with heating for the ‘heating and settling’ routine.
-Despite the time and heating cost, all free water is still not removed by this method.
+The first step involves heating and settling to remove the free water.
+This process requires significant tank volume with heat for the ‘heating and settling’ routine.
+Despite the time and heating cost, all free-water is still not removed by this method.

-Next, filtering the decanted waste oil through bag filters is a labor intensive process.
-Replacing and disposing filter media adds to cost and time.
-Cleaner oil requires finer mesh filters.
-This means frequent replacement of media, which means more material and labor costs.
+Next, filtering the decanted waste oil through bag filters is a labor-intensive process.
+Replacing and disposing of filter media adds to cost and time.
+Cleaner oil requires small mesh filters, which means frequent replacement of media, which means more material and labor costs.

 The capital expense of centrifuge equipment is more compared to decanting and filtration.
-Payback period of a centrifuge system is short considering all costs.
-It is often in months depending on volume of oil processed.
+The payback period of a centrifuge system is short, considering all costs.
+It is often in months, depending on the volume of oil processed.

 Using Industrial Centrifuges for Waste Oil Recycling